Estate Planning & Probate

 Irrevocable Life Insurance Trusts (ILITs).
 Life insurance proceeds payable to the estate are included in the gross estate under 26 U.S.C. § 2042.
 Proceeds payable to an ILIT are not, provided the trust is properly structured and the insured does not retain incidents of ownership.
 An ILIT can remove a significant asset from the taxable estate while still providing liquidity to pay estate taxes or make distributions to heirs.

 Gifting during life.
-The annual gift tax exclusion, currently around $18,000 to $19,000 per recipient per year and adjusted for inflation, allows tax-free transfers that reduce the taxable estate over time without touching the lifetime exemption.
+The annual gift tax exclusion, $19,000 per recipient per year in 2025, indexed for inflation, allows tax-free transfers that reduce the taxable estate over time without touching the lifetime exemption.
 Larger gifts use the lifetime exemption but remove future appreciation from the estate.
 For a business or investment portfolio with significant growth potential, removing assets now locks in current value for exemption purposes.

 Spousal Lifetime Access Trusts (SLATs).
 A SLAT permanently removes assets from the grantor spouse’s taxable estate while maintaining indirect access through distributions to the beneficiary spouse during the marriage.
 The structure requires careful drafting to avoid the reciprocal trust doctrine when both spouses create trusts for each other, and it carries risks if the marriage ends or the beneficiary spouse dies first.